szymongalecki/Swarm_Robotics/Writing/Methods.md

 Robot always moves in one of four directions: up, right, down or left.
 Initial direction is chosen at random and mapped to vertical and horizontal components.
 Direction will not change unless the robot performs random turn or 180 degree turn.
 Random turn chooses new direction in the same way that initial direction is determined.
 This means that random turn may result in maintaining the current direction of the robot with approximately 25% chance.

 Robot movement is achieved by incrementing the robot's coordinates with vertical and horizontal direction components.
 Direction component values are  $\in \{-1, 0, 1\}$ with one of them being equal to zero and other being different than zero.
 This means that robot will move in one of four possible directions with a step size equal to one.
 Every time the robot moves, it will update its coordinates in the globally available data structure.
 Environment in which robot exists is an unbounded grid that can be continuously traversed in four directions.

+Robots are not aware of other robots positions.
+This means that they can occupy exactly the same point of the grid.
+Additionally, there is no collision avoidance mechanism that would prevent them from crashing into each other while moving.
+This simplification could be eliminated but at the cost of implementation being further apart from the original idea of what is an alpha algorithm.
+We would have to make arbitrary decisions about robot behaviour in the case of collision or inability to move to the occupied point on the grid.

 ### Connection
 ~~> Need to mimic technology~~
 ~~> Distance based connection~~